w3f/polkadot-wiki/docs/learn/learn-assets.md

 Always refer to the [**reference documentation**](https://crates.parity.io/pallet_assets/index.html) for certainty on privileged roles.

-An asset's details contain one field not accessible to its owner or admin team, asset sufficiency.
+An asset's details contain one field not accessible to its owner or admin team, **asset sufficiency**.
 Only the network's governance mechanism can deem an asset as _sufficient_.
-A balance of a non-sufficient asset (the default) can only exist on already-existing accounts.
-That is, a user could not create a new account on-chain by transferring an insufficient asset to it; the account must already exist by having more than the existential deposit in
-{{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }} (or a sufficient asset).
-However, assets deemed _sufficient_ can instantiate accounts and pay for transaction fees, such that users can transact on {{ polkadot: Statemint :polkadot }}{{ kusama: Statemine :kusama }} without the need for
+A balance of a non-sufficient asset can only exist on accounts that are on-chain (i.e. accounts having the existential deposit of a sufficient asset).
+That is, a user could not keep account on-chain by transferring an insufficient asset to it; the account must already be on-chain by having more than the existential deposit in {{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }} (or a sufficient asset).
+However, assets deemed _sufficient_ can instantiate accounts and pay for transaction fees, such that users can transact on {{ polkadot: Statemint :polkadot }}{{ kusama: Statemine :kusama }}
-{{ polkadot: DOT. :polkadot }}{{ kusama: KSM. :kusama }}
+without the need for {{ polkadot: DOT. :polkadot }}{{ kusama: KSM. :kusama }}

 :::info Transaction Fees on Polkadot-JS UI